deepcharles/ruptures/CONTRIBUTING.md

 ## Before contributing

-In all following steps, it is highly recommended to use a virtual environnement.
+In all following steps, it is highly recommended to use a virtual environment.

 ### Install the development version